discmagnet/quality.start/README.md

  **3 2 -** |            |  R = 1        |
  **3 2 1** |            |               |

-With this data, we can build a rudimentary runs expectancy matrix.
+With this data, we can build a rudimentary Runs Expectancy Matrix.
 The run expectancy for each state is simply the ratio of the total runs scored (T = sum of counters) and the number of times we reached that state (N = number of counters), T/N.

 |          | **0 Out**    | **1 Out**    | **2 Out**
 :---------:|:------------:|:------------:|:------------: